shashical/Chatrix/README.md

 Search Functionality: A search icon is present before the list of members.
 This feature allows you to search for specific members within the group.
 You can search by entering a phone number or a name to find a particular member quickly.

 Member Interaction: Tapping on any member's profile in the list will direct you to the chat window, where you can initiate a chat with that specific member.
-## New group Screen
-On tapping new group option available pop-up menu of home page this pages